Anastasia-Student/Cryptography/BigNumbers/README.md

 The file *big_numbers.py* is an efficient implementation of a Big Integers library.
 It takes and returns integers in the hex format.
 Calculations are performed by working with arrays of remainders upon division by $2^{32}$ as this efficiently utilizes resources and algorithms work quickly.

-It's important to note that the library is designed to work with unsigned fixed-length integers since it was developed for cryptographic purposes.
+It's important to note that the library is designed to work with unsigned fixed-length integers in little-endian format since it was developed for cryptographic purposes

 ## Examples